-This strategic plan sets out our vision for the health system in Southend over the next five years.
+This strategic plan sets out our vision for the health system in Southend-on-Sea over the next five years.

-Developing a five year plan has stimulated all the stakeholder organisations in Southend to work even better and more closely together to ensure that we are looking at the system as a whole, from the viewpoint of our citizens.
+Developing a five year plan has stimulated all the stakeholder organisations in the borough to work even better and more closely together to ensure that we are looking at the system as a whole, from the viewpoint of our citizens.

-We have considered our areas of joint concern, been honest about our anxieties and hopes for the health and wellbeing of the people in Southend - and the capacity of our organisations to deal with the challenges we all face.
+We have considered our areas of joint concern and been honest about our anxieties and hopes for the health and wellbeing of the people in Southend-on-Sea, and the capacity of our organisations to deal with the challenges we all face.

-We have collaborated to define a vision and values that we really feel have the best interest of our citizens at its heart, and give an aspirational, yet realistic framework for us to work to, in order that we get the very best health outcomes for the people of Southend.
+We have collaborated to define a vision and values that we really feel have the best interest of our citizens at its heart, and give an aspirational, yet realistic framework for us to work to, in order that we get the very best health outcomes for the people of Southend-on-Sea.

-Bringing this plan to life will require the continued buy-in of the organisations who developed it.
+Bringing this plan to life will require the continued buy-in of the organisations who have developed it.

-We also need our citizens to understand their role in helping us make it happen - so that everyone living in Southend on Sea has the best possible opportunity to live long, fulfilling, healthy lives.
+We need our citizens to understand their role in helping us make it happen - so that everyone living in Southend-on-Sea has the best possible opportunity to live long, fulfilling, healthy lives.

-Southend health system strategic vision 2014-19 - plan on a page
+Southend-on-Sea health system strategic vision 2014-19 - plan on a page

-We aim to ensure that everyone living in Southend on Sea has the best possible opportunity to live long, fulfilling, healthy lives.
+We aim to ensure that everyone living in Southend-on-Sea has the best possible opportunity to live long, fulfilling, healthy lives.